 In other words, for any employee, upskilling is an investment in the future.
 The good news is that it’s become really popular in many sectors in recent times.
 That may be because we live in a world where knowledge and technology is so important and there’s always something new to learn.
 It might also be that employers have cottoned onto the fact that employees are far more career minded than they used to be.

-Whether you are business owner or an employee, you may want to pay more attention to the concept of upskilling in 2019.
+Whether you are business owner or an employee, you may want to pay more attention to the concept of upskilling.